top of page

 How do you find the right lawyer for your startup?
 Your best bet is still the good, old-fashioned referral — nothing beats a solid recommendation from another entrepreneur or trusted professional.
 If you can’t get a referral, try the American Bar Association’s Lawyer Referral Directory.

 It’s important to vet all referrals to find someone who will fit your specific needs.
 Like professionals in every other field, lawyers tend to specialize.
-An attorney who has a deep understanding of the manufacturing industry, for instance, might not have as firm of a grasp on the needs of an e-commerce startup.
+An attorney who has a deep understanding of the manufacturing industry, for instance, might not have as firm of a grasp on the needs of a SaaS startup.

 No discussion of modern legal assistance would be complete without addressing the lawyer-like services of LegalZoom, Rocket Lawyer, and similar companies.
 After all, many common legal documents such as wills, copyright registrations, and even business formation paperwork can be filed without the assistance of a lawyer.
 Combined with subscription services that promise on-demand access to experienced business lawyers, these companies seem like a great option for entrepreneurs on a budget.